seanwatters/intro-to-react-navigation/README.md

-# Intro to React Navigation
+# React Native - Intro to React Navigation

 <b style="margin-left: 20px">Published in <a href="https://medium.com/swlh">The Startup</a></b>